 We believe the Lease Revenue, Security Distributions and Operating Results overview presented below provides investors with information that will assist them in analyzing the operating performance of our leased assets, private equity securities and operating entities.
 As it pertains to Other Equity Securities, the Company does not believe that return of capital distributions and Realized/Unrealized gains and losses are indicative of the operating performance of these assets.
 Accordingly, we have excluded them from EBITDA, resulting in an Adjusted EBITDA metric.
-Adjusted EBITDA is then reconciled to the Net Income Attributable to CORR Stockholders by accounting for Other Income, Depreciation, Amortization, Interest Expense and Income Taxes.
-We believe that Net Income Attributable to CORR shareholders is an important operating metric which highlights the performance of our assets for shareholders to use in measuring our results.
+Adjusted EBITDA is then reconciled to the most directly comparable GAAP financial measure, Net Income Attributable to CORR Stockholders, by accounting for Other Income, Depreciation, Amortization, Interest Expense and Income Taxes.
+We believe that Adjusted EBITDA is an important operating metric which highlights the performance of our assets for shareholders to use in measuring our results.

-Following is a comparison of lease revenues, security distributions and operating results, expenses, other income and expense, and income (loss) before income taxes for the three months ended March 31, 2014 and 2013:
+Following is a comparison of lease revenues, security distributions and operating results, expenses, other income and expense, and income (loss) before income taxes for the three and six months ended June 30, 2014 and 2013: